 My sister is an artist who makes her living traveling from one art show to another.
 During the pandemic, all of the art festivals she had planned to attend as a vendor were canceled.
 She is now selling some of her art on Etsy.

-Enter Robin and Lonny Kocina
+Meet Robin and Lonny Kocina

 I talked to Robin over Zoom.
 She used innovation to set up a company called Post and Paint.
 People can send in a favorite photo that is then transformed into a custom painting by a fine artist.